 So when I say I felt like my world had ended and I was grieving for what I had lost, you need to take into account what had gone before (and my summary is a very much simplified version of events).
 It’s easy to judge people based on your own experience and how you have dealt or would deal with a diagnosis, but until you know the battles someone else has faced, it’s a pretty downright blinkered view.
 I won’t go any further with that as this is not about the narrow-minded who sit behind the keyboards and judge.

 A divorce followed and finally over 4 years after Joseph was born, I recognised that enough really was enough.
 I couldn’t function on a normal level and it was impacting on every aspect of my life.
 Yet still, nobody could see that.
 I felt a fraud for accepting praise for being some sort of woman who people should aspire to be.
-Someone who could manage a boat load of complex situation and still carry on.
+Someone who could manage a boat load of complex situations and still carry on.

 That first step in admitting to myself that I wasn’t managing was hard but to admit to those around me how I felt was somewhat harder.
 I didn’t want them to be disappointed in me for who I perceived I’d become.